google/oss-fuzz/docs/reproducing.md

   Docker images get regularly updated with a newer version of build tools, build configurations, scripts, and other changes.
-In some cases, a particular issue can be reproduced only with a fresh images being used.
+In some cases, a particular issue can be reproduced only with a fresh image being used.

 ### Reproduce crashes with Docker